-Lice are very contagious and it is very easy to find that you have a lice infestation on your scalp if you are not careful.
+Lice are very contagious and it is very easy to find that you have lice on your scalp if you are not careful.
 Though they do not spread any diseases, the itch that they bring can be very uncomfortable.
 Getting a lice head treatment from the grocery store sometimes is not enough.

 Who Can Get Lice?

-Lice can thrive on any human scalp or body.
+Lice or crabs can thrive on any human scalp or body.
 They do not consider the race of an individual before building a home in the hair.
-Whether you are black, white, brown or albino, you can get a lice infestation.
+Whether you are black, white, brown or albino, you can get a lice issue.
 Anyone and any race including African Americans get lice.